 - Shoulder joints are more mature.
 The smaller auxiliary joints used in classical port de bras are functional and can begin to learn the technique needed for ballet.

 - A balanced strengthening of the muscles without turnout is needed for correct joint formation.
 In the beginning classes and all classes before teens, occasional work without turnout is valuable.
 It gives stability to the joints and makes the ballet technique better.
 A few minutes of this type of dance should be included in every class.

-For Beginners, and Ages 7-9
+Guidelines for Beginners, Ages 7-9

 - Do no splits, and only gentle limbering on the floor without much resistance.